 Measuring new agents on a full suite typically requires time-consuming interventions ranging from extensive decoupling to manually clarifying task instructions that were not written with general agents in mind; this harms reproducibility and controlled comparison.
+Fourth, they often \point{lack tasks that are informed by authentic product usage data} (typically guarded by technology companies), raising concerns that higher scores may not lead to meaningful real-world benefit.
 Finally, benchmark suites \point{lack comprehensive agent baselines} for proper comparison.
 As a result, most published evaluations only compare to a small number of other agents or ablations, making it difficult to assess whether claimed improvements represent genuine advances.